hmztsc/todoapp/README.md

 ## About
-Creates todo list web app with PHP Laravel 8/9.
+Todo App with PHP Laravel 8/9.
 Includes `Login Auth`, `AJAX with jQuery at Transactions`, `Seeders`

 ## Installation